Randy Jackson (Jacksons singer): Family

 Oaziaza married and divorced Randy Jackson's brother Jermaine Jackson.
 Randy Jackson married Eliza Shaffy in August 1989; they divorced in 1992.
-They have a daughter together, Stevanna Jackson (born June 17, 1990).
+They have one daughter together born in 1990.

-Michael Jacksons's memorial
+Michael Jackson's memorial

 Michael Jackson's memorial service was held at the Staples Center on Tuesday, July 7, 2009.
-To honor him, Randy and his brothers Marlon, Jackie, Jermaine and Tito served as pallbearers wearing a single spangly white glove and sunglasses.
+To honor him, Randy and his brothers Marlon, Jackie, Jermaine and Tito served as pallbearers with each wearing a single spangly white glove and sunglasses.

 Legal issues

 Battery charge

 In January 1991, Jackson was charged with battery for beating his wife Eliza Shaffy and their 7-month-old daughter Stevanna.
-He pleaded no contest to the charge, was placed on two years' probation and ordered to enroll in a domestic violence program, but didn't comply.
+He pleaded no contest to the charge, was placed on two years' probation and ordered to enroll in a domestic violence program, but did not comply.
 In November 1991, Jackson was arrested after Shaffy phoned the police to report that the beatings did not stop.
 He was sentenced to 30 days in a mental hospital, Pine Grove Hospital, in Canoga Park and ordered to serve the remainder of his probation and enroll in a year-long domestic violence rehabilitation program.
 Disappointed that Jackson received no jail time, Shaffy filed for divorce.